Introduction

 Customization and Branding

 • Warehouse for Rent: Rental spaces may have limitations on customization since you’re operating on a short-term basis.
-While you may be able to make some modifications, they are likely to be more limited compared to a leased space.
+While you can make some modifications, they will likely be more limited than a leased space.

 Maintenance and Repairs